Rajzin/Spelunky-Esperanto-traduko/kiel-instali/howtoinstall-patchlunky.md

 2. Go to [the download page of Patchlunky](https://github.com/Worst-vd-plas/Patchlunky/releases) and download the latest version.
 3. Unpack the zip file where you want to install Patchlunky.

-4. Go to [the download page of the Esperanto translation](https://github.com/Rajzin/Spelunky-Esperanto-traduko/releases/) and download the latest version of the zip file with "por patchlunky kaj spelunktool" in the name.
+4. Go to [the download page of the Esperanto translation](https://github.com/Rajzin/Spelunky-Esperanto-traduko/releases/) and download the latest version of the plm file with "por patchlunky" in the name.
-5. Take the translation zip file, go to the folder where you unpacked Patchlunky, and put the zip file (without unpacking it) in the folder "Mods".
+5. Take the plm file, go to the folder where you unpacked Patchlunky, and put the plm file in the folder "Mods".

 6. In the folder "Patchlunky", open "Patchlunky.exe".